A general Banach-Stone type theorem and applications: Introduction

 \section{Introduction}

-Let $X$ be a locally compact space, and consider $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$.
-The initial motivation for this work is the question of whether we can recover $X$ (up to homeomorphism) from a $C_c(X,\mathbb{K})$, the set of continuous, compactly supported $\mathbb{K}$-valued functions on $X$.
+Let $X$ be a locally compact and Hausdorff space, and consider $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$.
+The initial motivation for this work is the question of whether we can recover $X$ (up to homeomorphism) from $C_c(X,\mathbb{K})$, the set of continuous, compactly supported $\mathbb{K}$-valued functions on $X$.
+This is a problem initiated mostly after Stone's seminal work \cite{MR1501865} on the representations of Boolean algebras, and has proven to be a rich area of study with several important applications in Logic, Functional Analysis, and Operator Algebras.